 This page has X outbound links – Links going from your page to another website that can be followed by the search engine.

-MozTrust Page Score – MozTrust shows how trustworthy are the links that point to this page.
+MozTrust Page Score – MozTrust shows how trustworthy the links are that point to this page.
 Links to official sources provide the highest amount of trust.

 MozRank Page Score – MozRank shows how important your page is by the quality and amount of backlinks to it.